 For our product we choose the name "Soaksy".
 Firstly, because it is a short and catchy name.
 The second reason is that our product will be used in the water and thus will get "soaked".
-Thirdly, our product will use a pump that "sucks" the water that gets inside the bin and the word "sucks" sounds a lot like the word "soaks".
+Thirdly, our product will use a pump that "sucks" in the floating trash and the word "sucks" sounds a lot like the word "soaks".

 In the design of our logo, we want to show that our Soaksy has to do with the world's water environment.
 That is why we choose to change the "O" of Soaksy into a world and highlight the waters.
 Also, we placed some water on the "Y" of Soaksy.
-In Figure 21 the Soaksy logo is shown.
+In Figure 20 the Soaksy logo is shown.